madskjeldgaard/portedplugins/README.md

 - **VarShapeOsc** - Variable Waveshape Oscillator.
 Original code by [Èmilie Gillet / Mutable Instruments](https://github.com/pichenettes/eurorack).
 Revisited by Ben Sergentanis for the [DaisySP DSP library](https://github.com/electro-smith/DaisySP).
 - **VosimOsc** - Vosim oscillator (Two sinewaves multiplied by and sync'ed to a carrier).
 Original code by [Èmilie Gillet / Mutable Instruments](https://github.com/pichenettes/eurorack).
 Revisited by Ben Sergentanis for the [DaisySP DSP library](https://github.com/electro-smith/DaisySP).
 - **ZOsc** - Sinewave multiplied by and sync'ed to a carrier.
 Original code by [Èmilie Gillet / Mutable Instruments](https://github.com/pichenettes/eurorack).
 Revisited by Ben Sergentanis for the [DaisySP DSP library](https://github.com/electro-smith/DaisySP).
+- **VAOnePoleFilter** - Virtual analog onepole filter.
+Based on the work of Vadim Zavalishin and William Pirkle.
+Ported from [the Odin2 project](https://github.com/TheWaveWarden/odin2)
+- **VADiodeFilter** - Virtual analog diode filter.
+Based on the work of Vadim Zavalishin and William Pirkle.
+Ported from [the Odin2 project](https://github.com/TheWaveWarden/odin2)
+- **VAKorg35** - Virtual analog Korg35 filter.
+Based on the work of Vadim Zavalishin and William Pirkle.
+Ported from [the Odin2 project](https://github.com/TheWaveWarden/odin2)
+- **VALadder** - Virtual analog ladder filter.
+Based on the work of Vadim Zavalishin and William Pirkle.
+Ported from [the Odin2 project](https://github.com/TheWaveWarden/odin2)
+- **VASEM12** - Virtual analog SEM12 filter.
+Based on the work of Vadim Zavalishin and William Pirkle.
+Ported from [the Odin2 project](https://github.com/TheWaveWarden/odin2)

 ## Installation